Water/Wastewater Treatment Operator

-- generally work regular business hours, but may work shifts, weekends and be on call
+- usually work regular business hours, but may also work weekends and be on call

-- work inside and outside at water/waste water treatment plants
+- work inside and outside at water or wastewater treatment plants

 - work in most weather conditions and in conditions that may be noisy and smelly

-- may travel locally to other treatment plants to monitor and maintain them.
+- may travel locally between treatment plants to monitor and maintain them.